MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityLabel.md

     - `[CreatedDateTime <DateTime?>]`: Represents the date and time in which the filePlanDescriptorTemplate is created.
     - `[DisplayName <String>]`: Unique string that defines a filePlanDescriptorTemplate name.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[FilePlanReferences <IMicrosoftGraphSecurityFilePlanReferenceTemplate[]>]`: Specifies a unique alpha-numeric identifier for an organization’s retention schedule.
+  - `[FilePlanReferences <IMicrosoftGraphSecurityFilePlanReferenceTemplate[]>]`: Specifies a unique alpha-numeric identifier for an organization's retention schedule.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[CreatedDateTime <DateTime?>]`: Represents the date and time in which the filePlanDescriptorTemplate is created.
     - `[DisplayName <String>]`: Unique string that defines a filePlanDescriptorTemplate name.